training: Online and In Person

 On-Line / On-Demand Trainings

 Cost: $179 or is available as an add–on to one of our in-person workshops for $90.
-An accompanying workbook will be mailed to you within 2-4 days of registering for the workshop.
+An accompanying workbook will be available for download within the course.

 Click here to register.